-St Edmund Campion have begun holding SEND Coffee Mornings this academic year to build a supportive community for the parents and carers of our pupils with SEND.
+St Edmund Campion have begun holding SEND Coffee Mornings to build a supportive community for the parents and carers of our pupils with SEND.
 It has also been an opportunity for our community to network and hear from professionals from the LA about SEND Provision and Services.
-Our recent and upcoming events were/ are:
+Our upcoming events are: